craftercms/docs/source/new-ia/by-role/developer/plugins/index.rst

 |

-**Site Plugins**
+**Project Plugins**

-Site plugins allow users to either replace, extend or even create stand alone experiences to serve a particular use case or set of use cases.
+Project plugins allow users to either replace, extend or even create stand alone experiences to serve a particular use case or set of use cases.

 .. image:: /_static/images/developer/plugins/marketplace-site-plugins.jpg
    :alt: Plugins - Marketplace Site Plugins